yty-yang/COMS20017_DATA_25-26/README.md

 ## Teams:
 * The unit is on Teams at [[COMS20017: Algorithms & Data 24-25]](https://teams.microsoft.com/l/team/19%3AC3pt4BfooTltDJ9rfiA7YLVVMK39ksdRN9t3H6R9EQQ1%40thread.tacv2/conversations?groupId=7cdfd411-53c6-47a6-8bab-44073d5c6fb4&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b).
 You should have access already through the "Teams" panel.
 If not, please get in touch with the COMS Student Enquiries Mailbox at coms-student-enquiries@bristol.ac.uk.
 Please make sure you set NOTIFICATIONS to ON for this channel.

-You should use the Teams channel for raising queries on whatever aspects of the COMS20017 Data unit - such queries will not normally be answered via email or via personal Teams messages.
+You should use the Teams channel for raising queries on any aspects of the COMS20017 Data unit - such queries will not normally be answered via email or via personal Teams messages.
 Please do not get upset if your query is not answered by email/Teams when on a one-to-one basis.
 Post your query on the unit Teams channel for the benefit of others who may have the same query.

 ## Exam info:
 * This Data part of the unit is assessed 100% by a multiple-choice exam.